St9rinsky/St9rinsky/README.md

 * 👋 Hi, I’m Sello Letswalo.
 * 😄 I'm a big fan of Excel, SQL, Tableau, and Power BI
 * 👀 I’m also a data analyst who enjoys documenting his learning journey.
-* 🌱 I’m currently learning data storytelling.
+* 🌱 I’m currently learning data storytelling and building predictive models.
 * 💞️ I’m open to collaborate on data analysis projects; volunteer or otherwise.

 ## Skills and Tools: <div>